oscarbutler/Blackjack/README.md

 ## Features

-When you first run the programme:
+When you first run the programme you will see this menu.

 ![options](documentation/options.png)

+This is one of the options you can pick from the menu.

 ![game](documentation/play_one.png)